net-tools/simple_framework/README.md

 </html>
 ```

 The `WebApplication` object is created so that the application could run.
 Its first parameter is the namespace where to look for command classes (please refer to the first examples here, the namespace for the commands is `Myapp\Commands`), and the second parameter is a `Registry` object used to store config data (to keep the example simple, the registry is empty ; we don't need any config data for this test).
-If you need to handle sensitive config data, create your registry (with `Config\ConfigObject`, `JsonFile`, or `Json`) and then encapsulate it in a top-level `Config\PrivateConfig` registry.
+If you need to handle sensitive config data, create your registry (with `Config\ConfigObject`, `JsonFile`, or `Json`) and then encapsulate it in a top-level `Config\PrivateConfig` registry (see specific sample file).

 Then, the `run()` method is called on the `Application $app` object : the command refered by the `cmd` querystring parameter is searched in the `Myapp\Commands` namespace, invoked, and its results set into `$output`.

-In the special case of values returned as `Json` or `Download` (either `FileDownload` or `StringDownload`), the output is sent immediately to the browser, and the script is halted (since a Json response is for a XMLHttpRequest which is ended with Json output, and since a download is ended when the data has been sent, no need in both cases to let run the application).
+For web applications (which will probably be the case), some returned values should be sent immediately to the browser (`Json`, `Download`, either `FileDownload` or `StringDownload`) ; the process to do that output or not (depending on the returned value type) is handled by the classes in `ReturnedValuesOutput` sub-namespace.
+If a class named `WebController_xxxx`, where xxxx stands for the returned value class (`Download`, `Json`, etc.), this class is responsible for the output.
+If no class is found for a returned value, there's no output to browser, and the value will be returned by `$app->run()`.

 Please refer to classes in the `ReturnedValues` sub-namespace of `Nettools\Simple_Framework` for a complete list of acceptable returned values (all inheriting from `ReturnedValues\Value`).

 In other cases, the command returns a value, which is fetched from `$app->run()` execution.
 In most cases this will be some HTML content or a primitive PHP type (string, int, etc.), that you can include or use in your page template later : `echo $output` will cast the `ReturnedValues\Value` object to a string.